Iration: Daytrippin (2023–present)

 Over the span of Iration's 2022 Sunshine and Summer Nights tour with Atmosphere, Iration would open every night of their concerts with a brand new, unreleased song titled "New Style".
 After Iration's 2022 tour, much speculation of new music was circulating around as the band kept hinting at and posting snippets of new music and studio clips.

 On February 6, 2023, Iration announced a new track titled "New Style", which was the same song that premiered during their 2022 tour, with slight changes.
 Iration then announced that "New Style" would premiere a day early at Kamp fest before its initial release on February 10.

-On April 11, 2023, Iration announced their second single of the year titled IRL (abbreviation for "in real life").
+On April 11, 2023, Iration announced their second single of the year, titled "IRL" (abbreviation for "in real life").
 Shortly after "IRL" released, Iration announced their IRL Fall Tour with Artikal Soundsystem and Cydeways.

-On June 2, 2023, Iration announced on their social media pages that their 8th studio album titled Daytrippin', will release on October 6, 2023.
+On June 2, 2023, Iration announced on their social media pages that their eighth studio album, titled Daytrippin', will release on October 6, 2023.
 The album features 10 tracks that includes Maxi Priest and Claire Wright.
 The album is produced by Suzy Shinn, which has been confirmed on her Instagram under the band's Three Prong Records.
-Micah Pueschel describes the band's return to their original sound...
+Micah Pueschel describes the band's return to their original sound:

 "Daytrippin is a return to our roots.
 We set out to strike a balance between polished studio production and the electrifying energy of a live show.
 We leaned on our reggae and rock influences to find a natural evolution from earlier albums like Time Bomb and Hotting Up."

-On June 7, 2023, Iration announced that the third single would be the title track of the album and would release on June 9 alongside merch bundle pre-orders including a splatter vinyl, CD, a Daytrippin sweatshirt, and Daytrippin Decal.
+On June 7, 2023, Iration announced that the third single would be the title track of the album and would release on June 9 alongside merch bundle pre-orders including a splatter vinyl, CD, a Daytrippin sweatshirt, and Daytrippin decal.

 Iration also announced early in the year that they would be opening for Rebelution in their Good Vibes Summer Tour 2023 alongside The Expendables and Passafire.

 After the second leg of the Good Vibes Summer Tour with Rebelution, Iration announced the fourth and final single from Daytrippin' titled "Last Night" featuring British Reggae singer Maxi Priest, released on September 9.

-October 6, 2023, Daytrippin released with 6 new songs, "Can't Look Back", "Strange", "California Dreams", "Remedy", "The Stream", "Comedown" (feat.
-Claire Wright), and 4 songs released previously as singles, "New Style", "IRL", "Daytrippin", and "Last Night" (feat.
+On October 6, 2023, Daytrippin was released with six new songs: "Can't Look Back", "Strange", "California Dreams", "Remedy", "The Stream", "Comedown" (feat.
+Claire Wright); and four songs released previously as singles: "New Style", "IRL", "Daytrippin", and "Last Night" (feat.
 Maxi Priest).
-The band also announced a Daytrippin release party after Reggae Rise Up Las Vegas, along with a Spotify listening party on the 10th and a Reddit AMA.
+The band also announced a Daytrippin release party after Reggae Rise Up Las Vegas, along with a Spotify listening party on October 10 and a Reddit AMA.